softekodevs/pqsjapan/homepage.md

 ### **3. BreadcrumbList Schema**

-This snippet adds a basic breadcrumb trail for the homepage, which helps search engines understand its position in your site's hierarchy.
+Use this schema to define the breadcrumb trail for the homepage.
+It helps search engines understand the page's position in the site hierarchy.

 ```json
 <script type="application/ld+json">